jonhiggs/ml67/doc/08-readline.md

 # Readline Layer

 This has taken more inspiration from Readline but for things that are not covered, I reached for the default Emacs shortcuts.

-There is a readline mode.
-Documented here are the supported shortcuts from the [readline man pages](http://www.delorie.com/gnu/docs/readline/rlman_13.html).
+Full Readline shortcut documentation can be found in the [readline man pages](http://www.delorie.com/gnu/docs/readline/rlman_13.html).

 | Name                | Binding | Description                                                                                       | Supported |